 Typically, an ad hoc report is more visual than a standard data report, making it easy for a nontechnical audience to understand and use to gain insight and make decisions.
 Members of the target audience for the report can also collaborate with each other to uncover trends or patterns in data, get real-time insights, and take faster action to address any uncovered issues.
 Moreover, the tools are cheaper than older BI tools, allowing organizations to get more value out of their data at a lower cost.

 Ad hoc analysis use cases

-Ad hoc analysis can help sales organizations home in on trends and how they impact sales.
-For example, ad hoc reports can show how an event influences sales at a particular point in time or over a specific time frame.
+Ad hoc analysis and reports can help sales organizations and departments zero in on trends and how they affect sales.
+For example, they can see how an event influences sales at a particular time or over a specific time frame.

 Banking and finance

 Financial services businesses, including banks, tap into ad hoc data analytics to track and model additional data sources.
 This helps them better measure and quantify risk, improve cash flow, forecast future performance and boost corporate value.

 Healthcare facilities use ad hoc analysis to evaluate blood test results, for example, or track how many patients were admitted to the ER in a given day, week, month or year.
 This insight can help them improve operational efficiency and lower mortality rates.
 Ad hoc analysis also promotes greater transparency in the healthcare industry, enabling better decisions around budgeting, staffing and resource allocation.